sanjiv-65/AD-Lab-assignments/README.md

   <li>Visualize the regression line on a scatter plot of the data</li></ul>
 ### Note: A common dataset we can explore is the &quot;House Prices
 <br>
-- Advanced Regression Techniques&quot; dataset from kaggle.
-The UCI Machine Learning Repository has many datasets for classification, regression, and clustering tasks.
-A popular dataset related to housing is the &quot;California Housing Prices&quot; dataset.
+<li> Advanced Regression Techniques&quot; dataset from kaggle.
+The UCI Machine Learning
+Repository has many datasets for classification, regression, and clustering tasks.
+A popular dataset related to housing is the &quot;California Housing Prices&quot; dataset.</li>

 ### Week 4: Classification with Logistic Regression
 Objective:Understand binary classification using logistic regression.<br>